-Do you need good credit score to get a reverse mortgage?By Chandra S. on 01.08.2019
+Do you need a good credit score to get a reverse mortgage?By Chandra S. on 01.08.2019

-HUD is particularly interested in your most recent credit history and even then, more so on your home including any mortgage payments, taxes and insurance payments, HOA or other assessments and whether they have been paid on time for the past 24 months.
+HUD is particularly interested in your most recent credit history and, even then, more so in your home, including any mortgage payments, taxes, insurance payments, HOA, or other assessments and whether they have been paid on time for the past 24 months.

-If there have been other debts that have late payments, then you can often still be unaffected if the late payments were all during a similar time frame and tied to a circumstance that is beyond your control such as illness, death in the family or loss of job.
+If there have been other debts that have late payments, then you can often still be unaffected if the late payments were all during a similar time frame and tied to a circumstance beyond your control, such as illness or death in the family or loss of job.

-It’s not a fee, it is just an account set up with your available funds that the servicer uses as needed to pay the tax and insurance installments as they come due.
-The money is not borrowed until you use it and the funds do not accrue any interest until borrowed so it’s not a bad deal at all if you do not need the funds for other purposes.
+It’s not a fee; it is just an account set up with your available funds that the servicer uses to pay the tax and insurance installments as they come due.
+The money is not borrowed until you use it, and the funds do not accrue any interest until borrowed, so it’s not a bad deal if you do not need the funds for other purposes.